 Neutering Dogs: Including the use of Suprelorin dog contraceptive

 The surgical removal of the reproductive organs in both male and female dogs

-I begun studying and reporting on the effects of early neutering (the generic term for both spaying and castration) after many years of observation.
+I began studying and reporting on the effects of early neutering (the generic term for both spaying and castration) after many years of observations and record keeping.

-That culminated in my articles on some of the detrimental outcomes caused by these major operations.
+These culminated in a number of articles on the outcomes caused by these major operations.